EdoardoGruppi/AMLS_assignment20_21/Instructions.md

 del ...
 ```

-Once Task B1 is performed the `delete_glasses` function remove all the avatars in the various cartoon_set folders that wear balck sunglasses and move them into a dedicated folder called cartoon_set_removed.
+Once Task B1 is performed the `delete_glasses` function removes all the avatars in the various cartoon_set folders that wear balck sunglasses and move them into a dedicated folder called cartoon_set_removed.

 ![image](https://user-images.githubusercontent.com/48513387/100548328-1a0f5000-326c-11eb-9a08-b94832b642f2.png)